 - Experiments showed that these levels were not sufficient to maintain a black coat.
 An aromatic amino acid concentration > or =18 g/kg is recommended for the prevention of visually discernible red hair in black-coated cats.

-- Animal products such as meat and fish contain tyrosine.
+- Animal products, such as meat and fish, contain tyrosine.

 What is tyrosine?

 Tyrosine is an amino acid that the cat synthesises from phenylalanine (another amino acid).
 Amino acids are the building blocks of protein.
-Tyrosine is necessary to make melanin, the major pigment in cats skin and hair, it gives us wonderful colours.
+Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us wonderful colours.
 If you can’t make tyrosine because you are missing the right enzyme, you don’t make as much melanin.

-Albinos cannot produce this enzyme, and as a result, melanin cannot be produced and you end up with the pale skin and hair of the albino.
+Albinos cannot produce this enzyme, and as a result, melanin cannot be produced, and you end up with the pale skin and hair of the albino.
 Overactivity of the enzyme can produce the opposite effect, with large areas of highly pigmented skin/hair or it can be associated with the nasty tumours on the skin (melanomas).

 Tyrosinase is the action of the enzyme tyrosine on melanin, which causes a complex series of biochemical changes.
-Tyrosinase is also thermally liable (temperature sensitive).
+Tyrosinase is also thermally liable (temperature-sensitive).

 A quick side note:

 Cats of the Himalayan series (colour points, minks, sepias (semi-albinos)) have heat-sensitive tyrosinase.
 Normal tyrosinase converts the amino acid tyrosine into melanin (pigment).
 In Himalayan cats with this enzyme that denatures at normal body temperatures, the colour forms only on the colder extremities of the body (legs, tail ears, face).
 This is why Siamese cats get darker in winter and paler in summer.
 If you put socks on your Siamese for several weeks, it would end up with white markings on its feet.
 The full pigmentation allele for the cat is (C/-).
-The Burmese cat or sepia cat allele (cb/cb) has slightly thermo-liable tyrosinase, the mink cat or Tonkinese allele (cb/cs) has slightly more thermo-liable tyrosinase and the colour point or Siamese (cs/cs) has, even more, thermo-liable tyrosinase.
+The Burmese cat or sepia cat allele (cb/cb) has slightly thermo-liable tyrosinase, the mink cat or Tonkinese allele (cb/cs) has slightly more thermo-liable tyrosinase, and the colour point or Siamese (cs/cs) has, even more, thermo-liable tyrosinase.

 Then there are the true albino cats, which are lacking in the enzyme.
 The blue eye white albino cat (ca/ca) and the pink or red-eyed white Albino cat (c/c).
-All these alleles are found on the same locus and all interact with the enzyme tyrosine.
+All these alleles are found on the same locus, and all interact with the enzyme tyrosine.
 Lack of the enzyme tyrosine is also related to the grey hair both humans and cats get as we age.

 The current recommended feline dietary concentration is 4.5 g tyrosine plus 12 g phenylalanine/kg amino acids for growing kittens to ensure maximum growth rates and nutritional balance in the kitten’s diet.
-However, several experiments have shown that is not sufficient in retaining a black cat’s coat colour.
+However, several experiments have shown that it is not sufficient in retaining a black cat’s coat colour.